Medically reviewed by Drugs.com. Last updated on Feb 5, 2019.

 • Proteinuria/nephrotic syndrome: Proteinuria and nephrotic syndrome have been reported; some cases have led to renal failure and fatal outcomes.
 Monitor for new onset or worsening proteinuria with baseline and periodic urinalysis and follow up with 24-hour urine protein if clinically indicated.
 If urine protein is ≥3 g/24 hours, interrupt treatment and reduce the dose.
 Discontinue treatment in patients with nephrotic syndrome or persistent urine protein ≥3 g/24 hours despite dose reductions.
 The safety of continuing treatment with sunitinib in patients with moderate to severe proteinuria has not been evaluated.

 • QTc prolongation: QTc prolongation and torsade de pointes have been observed (dose dependent); use caution in patients with a history of QTc prolongation, with medications known to increase sunitinib levels or prolong the QT interval, or patients with preexisting (relevant) cardiac disease, bradycardia, or electrolyte imbalance.
-A baseline and periodic 12-lead ECG should be obtained; correct electrolyte abnormalities prior to treatment and monitor and correct potassium, calcium, and magnesium levels during therapy.
+Consider baseline and periodic 12-lead ECGs; correct electrolyte abnormalities prior to treatment and monitor and correct potassium, calcium, and magnesium levels during therapy.

-• Reversible posterior leukoencephalopathy syndrome (RPLS): Has been reported (rarely, some fatal).
-Symptoms of RPLS include confusion, headache, hypertension, lethargy, seizure, blindness and/or other vision, or neurologic disturbances; interrupt treatment and begin management of hypertension.
+• Reversible posterior leukoencephalopathy syndrome: Reversible posterior leukoencephalopathy syndrome (RPLS) has been reported rarely (some fatal).
+Symptoms of RPLS include confusion, headache, hypertension, lethargy, seizure, blindness and/or other vision, or neurologic disturbances; interrupt treatment and begin medical management, including management of hypertension.

-• Thyroid disorders: Thyroid dysfunction (eg, hypothyroidism, hyperthyroidism, and thyroiditis) may occur; the risk for hypothyroidism appears to increase with therapy duration.
+• Thyroid disorders: Thyroid dysfunction (eg, hypothyroidism, hyperthyroidism, thyroiditis) may occur.
 Hyperthyroidism, sometimes followed by hypothyroidism, has also been reported.
-Monitor thyroid function at baseline.
+Monitor thyroid function at baseline and monitor for signs/symptoms of thyroid dysfunction during treatment.
 Patients not receiving thyroid hormone replacement therapy at sunitinib initiation should be monitored (TSH) every 4 weeks for 4 months and then every 2 to 3 months; those patients already receiving levothyroxine prior to initiating sunitinib should have TSH monitored every 4 weeks until levels and levothyroxine dose are stable, then monitor every 2 months (Hamnvik 2011).

 • Tumor lysis syndrome: Tumor lysis syndrome (TLS), including fatalities, has been reported, predominantly in patients with RCC or GIST.
 Risk for TLS is higher in patients with a high tumor burden prior to treatment; monitor closely.
 Correct clinically significant dehydration and treat high uric acid levels prior to initiation of treatment.

 • Wound healing complications: Impaired wound healing has been reported with sunitinib; temporarily withhold treatment for patients undergoing major surgical procedures.
-The optimal time to resume treatment after a procedure has not been determined.
+The optimal time to resume treatment after a procedure has not been determined; the decision to resume sunitinib following a major surgical procedure should be based on clinical judgement of recovery from surgery.

 • Renal insufficiency: An increased incidence of fatigue, thyroid dysfunction and treatment-induced hypertension was reported in patients with renal insufficiency (CrCl ≤60 mL/minute) who received sunitinib for the treatment of renal cell cancer (Gupta 2011).